 Policies and Proceedures

 ).
 Textbook options include new, used, rental, and digital books.
 All textbook orders require your exact course and section number, which can be accessed on MyLVC.
 If you have any questions regarding your textbook purchase, College Store staff members are available to assist you.
-It is important that books that have been marked cannot be returned for a full refund.
+It is important that books remain in their original condition until you are sure that you will retain them for the semester; shrink-wrapped books that have been unwrapped and new books that have been marked cannot be returned for a full refund.

 Your textbooks can be ordered on the College Store website prior to the start of classes.
 When checking out, select the “Pick up in store” option; once the order is processed, a notification email will be sent to inform you that it is available for pick up at the College Store.